-Basis of Presentation - It is our opinion that the accompanying consolidated financial statements include all adjustments of a normal recurring nature necessary for a fair presentation in accordance with United States generally accepted accounting principles ("GAAP") of the consolidated financial position, results of operations, cash flows and statement of changes in net assets for the interim periods presented.
+Basis of Presentation - It is our opinion that the accompanying consolidated financial statements include all adjustments of a normal recurring nature necessary for a fair presentation in accordance with GAAP of the consolidated financial position, results of operations, cash flows and statement of changes in net assets for the interim periods presented.
 Certain information and note disclosures normally included in audited annual consolidated financial statements prepared in accordance with GAAP have been omitted; however, we believe that the disclosures made are adequate to make the information presented herein not misleading.
-Our interim results for the three months ended March 31, 2020 are not necessarily indicative of the results to be expected for the full year.
+Our interim results for the six months ended June 30, 2020 are not necessarily indicative of the results to be expected for the full year.

 These statements should be read in conjunction with the consolidated financial statements and the notes included in our Annual Report on Form 10-K for the year ended December 31, 2019.
 Information contained in this filing should also be reviewed in conjunction with our related filings with the SEC prior to the date of this report.
-Those filings include, but are not limited to, the following: